nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #dialogue
-- #groupdynamics
-- #tension

-Back in the cabin, Sari stood abruptly.
+- **Content**: Back in the cabin, Sari stood abruptly.
 “We can’t just sit here.
 There’s got to be something in this place—something that can help us.”

-**Notes:** Drives action and reinforces Sari’s proactive nature.
+**Notes**: Drives action and reinforces Sari’s proactive nature.

 ---